 Photo taken in London, United Kingdom, Credit: Daniel Gotz EyeEm, Getty Images

 The main thing is to be familiar with your camera and to use the camera you have.
-If you own different models, use that which brings you the most joy, or you’re most comfortable using in public spaces.
+If you own different models, use the one which brings you the most joy, or that you’re most comfortable using in public spaces.
 Wear comfortable, practical clothes and footwear, as you’ll most likely cover some ground.

 Make sure you’re familiar with the environment you’re photographing.
 It makes sense to walk around the area with your camera in your pocket the first time you go somewhere to spot good places to shoot, as well as assess the area for safety.
 As for the weather: with an appropriate camera, shooting in the rain, dawn, dusk, at night, present whole new worlds of atmosphere for image capture.